When and where will the 2025 French Open take place?

-The 2024 Roland-Garros French Open is scheduled for 20 May – 9 June, 2024 at the Stade Roland Garros in Paris, France.
-Grounds/court maps can be found here.
+The 2025 Roland-Garros French Open is scheduled for 19 May – 8 June, 2025 at the Stade Roland Garros in Paris, France.
+Grounds/court maps can be found here and the schedule can be found here.

 Where can you buy tickets for the French Open?